Istanbul University - Cerrahpasa

 Ultrasound reveals best position to avoid lung collapse during surgery

-Knowledge-focused Recruiting nowThis study looks at how often small areas of the lung collapse (atelectasis) during surgery when patients lie on their back versus their stomach.
-Researchers will use a lung ultrasound, a safe and radiation-free imaging tool, to check lung health right after anesthesia and before…
+Knowledge-focused Recruiting nowThis study looks at how often small areas of the lung collapse (atelectasis) during surgery when patients lie face-up versus face-down.
+Researchers will use lung ultrasound, a safe and radiation-free imaging method, to check lung health right after anesthesia and just before waki…

 Sponsor: Istanbul University - Cerrahpasa • Aim: Knowledge-focused